 Take your favorite skillet and melt the butter, add sugar, spices and stir.
 Add in pecans and cook on med-high eat till the sugar is completely dissolved.
 You want the nuts to be completely coated.

 Take them immediately off heat and let them cool on parchment paper or foil.
 As the sugar cools it will harden to a light sugary shell.

-Top candied pecans on any salad, fill a mason jar with them and gift them to friends! set them out as a snack or appetizer to for parties.
-I had them with steam carrots the other night and they were incredible!
+Top candied pecans on any salad, fill a mason jar with them and gift them to friends! set them out as a snack or appetizer for parties.
+I had them with steamed carrots the other night and they were incredible!
 There are countless ways to use these gorgeous babies.